Dr. Nicholas Drake

 ABOUT ME

-I'm a fourth-year PhD student in philosophy at the Australian National University.
-I have MAs in philosophy from Victoria University of Wellington and Washington University in St. Louis.
-I specialize in wellbeing, public policy, and ethics.
+I recently completed my PhD in Philosophy at the Australian National University and have MAs in philosophy from Victoria University of Wellington and Washington University in St. Louis.
 I go by the name "Nicky," and my Māori friends and family call me "Nīkora."
+Having completed my doctoral research, I'm excited about professional opportunities in academia, advocacy, public policy, and the NGO sector.

-Before beginning university study I studied and taught classical piano, founded and ran Te Whiti-o-Rongomai House, which provided accommodation for homeless people, and for some years lived a subsistence lifestyle in a hut in the bush in Hokianga, New Zealand.
+Before beginning university I studied and taught classical piano, founded and ran Te Whiti-o-Rongomai House, which provided accommodation for homeless people, and for four years lived a subsistence lifestyle in a hut in the bush in Hokianga, New Zealand, as part of a community that offered accommodation and support to people in need.
 While in Hokianga I gained certificates in Māori studies and in horticulture at the small local branch of a technical institute.
-I've worked with children as a teacher's aide, as an educator for the Wellington Zoo, and in out-of-school programmes, including on a holiday programme for autistic children and as the manager of a group of three out-of-school centres.
-I've also organized free camps for at-risk children in Te Tai Tokerau, New Zealand.

 For Māori, where you and your people are from is more important than what you do for a living.
 On my mother's side, my family is from the West Coast of the South Island of New Zealand, and before that from England and Ireland.
 On my father's side, my family is of the Māori tribe Ngāi Tahu and the subtribe Kāti Kuri, of Kaikōura on the East Coast of the South Island, and from England and Ireland.
 The photos on this website are of Kaikōura .
 It's a very good place to walk in the mountains or go to sea to see whales, dolphins, albatrosses, seals, and penguins.